 For: Any Photographer struggling with photographic exposure and a desire to master it

-Requirements: Digital Interchangeable Lens Camera (DSLR or EVF/mirrorless) (View Course Requirements)
+Requirements: Digital Interchangeable Lens Camera (DSLR or EVF/mirrorless) with spot or partial metering and lens (View Course Requirements)

 Prerequisites: Get to Know Your Camera